 Professional, organised, and highly methodical

 Demonstrable knowledge of engineering was a key attribute.
-Minimum 1 years within the last 3 years working within a regulated and quality assured system in roles reliant upon professional engineering judgement and where design was a major part of the role.
+Minimum 1 years within the last 3 years working within a regulated and quality assured system in roles reliant upon professional engineering judgment and design was a major part of the role.

 Knowledge of relevant design tools, techniques and related methods, e.g. IT systems, BIM, thermal/energy analysis, calculations packages, etc.